New York Life Settlements

 Closing & Payment

 If you accept an offer, closing documents are prepared and reviewed.
 You sign with the help of a notary, funds are placed into escrow, and ownership transfers to the buyer.
 You receive your payment by check or wire transfer.
-Under New York law, you still have 15 days after signing to change your mind and cancel.
+Under New York Insurance Law § 7813(g)(1), you have 15 days after receipt of the settlement proceeds to rescind the contract.

 Who Qualifies for a Life Settlement in New York?